cleman/Sherlok13/README.md

 ## Description

 **Sherlock13** is a deduction game inspired by the classic Clue/Cluedo.
 In this game, four players aim to identify the culprit among 13 characters by exchanging information about the figures on their respective character cards.
-Each player receives three cards, each depicting a character with one of eight possible figures: ampoule, carnet, collier, couronne, crane, oeil, pipe, and poing.
+Each player receives three cards, each depicting a character with one of eight possible figures: bulb, notebook, necklace, crown, skull, eye, pipe, and fist.
 The goal is to deduce the undiscovered card (culprit) by gathering information about the figures held by other players.

 ## Gameplay